-At Hart, safety is our number one priority.
-Not only do we hold our team to the highest of standards when it comes to fuel management, but we work hard to educate our clients who frequently utilize and store fuel at construction sites.
+At Hart Fueling, safety is our number one priority.
+Not only do we hold our team to the highest of standards when it comes to fuel management, but we also work hard to educate our clients who frequently utilize and store fuel at construction sites.

 2. Steady Temperature.
 Avoid storing fuel in locations with extreme temperature fluctuations.
 Fuel should be stored at room temperature, away from any heat sources (including direct hits from the sun).